aaatipamula/website-preview/src/content/pages/interests/outdoors.md

 It's main appeal to me is the peace and quiet you usually get with it.
 It's just you and nature.
 I don't like bringing along a ton of gadgets and things with me.
 I just like to enjoy the scenery around me, make some good camping food, and sit by a warm fire at night.

-Hot take, maybe, but I like winter camping much better than spring/summer/fall.
+Hot take but I like winter camping (haha punny) much better than spring/summer/fall.
 It does require more gear so you don't freeze, but the weather is just part of the challenge and appeal to me.